mberetvas/RustCom-explorer/README.md

 ### CLI Usage

-You can use the list command to dump COM objects.
-The tool automatically adds the correct extension (.txt or .json) to your output filename.
+You can use the `list` command to dump COM objects.
+The tool automatically adds the correct extension (`.txt` or `.json`) to your output filename.

+When exporting to JSON, the tool performs a "Deep Inspection" of every object to retrieve method signatures.
+This process is parallelized across all available CPU cores.

 ```bash
 # Generate a Text Report (creates 'report.txt')